 Paragraph 9.27 deals with conditions.
 The policy would be assisted by an indication that the starting point for consideration of any application is that it will be granted subject only to the mandatory and default conditions as these are usually sufficient to ensure operation that is reasonably consistent with the licensing objectives.
 The draft statement of principles should make it clear that additional conditions will only be imposed where there is evidence of a risk to the licensing objectives that requires the mandatory and default conditions be supplemented.
-The statement of principles should be clear that conditions will only be imposed where there is a "perceived need" (paragraph 9.28) or where there are "concerns" (paragraph 9.33).
+The statement of principles should be clear that conditions will only be imposed where there is evidence of a need to do so and that conditions will not be imposed where there is a "perceived need" (paragraph 9.28) or where there are "concerns" (paragraph 9.33).